CDL Truck Driving Training Near You In CT, MA & RI

-Tractor-trailers, flatbed trucks, tanker vehicles—a CDL-A license is for combination vehicles with a gross weight rating of 26,001 pounds or more, or with a towed vehicle in excess of 10,000 pounds.
-This CDL program is for the big rigs.
+Tractor-trailers, flatbed trucks, tanker vehicles—a CDL-A license training is for combination vehicles with a gross weight rating of 26,001 pounds or more, or with a towed vehicle in excess of 10,000 pounds.
+Our CDL-A training program is for truck drivers & tractor-trailers.

-Dump trucks, box trucks, cement mixers, and other heavy straight trucks—a CDL-B license is for single vehicles that exceed 26,000 pounds.
+Dump trucks, box trucks, cement mixers, and other heavy straight trucks—a CDL-B license training is for single vehicles that exceed 26,000 pounds.
+Our CDL-B training program would cover these types of vehicles.

-NETTTS has been training truck drivers for nearly 60 years.
+NETTTS has been offering truck driving training for nearly 60 years.
 Our training programs include:

 - Financial aid is available to those who qualify